nbostech/wavelabs-client-api/README.md

     $ gem install wavelabs_client_api

+After successful instalation run the following command to generate wavelabs_client_api.rb configuration file under config/initializers directory

+    $ rails g wavelabs_client_api:install

+ In above configuration file setup the following core variables to work with API Server.

+   1. If you want to use ENV variables jump to Usage section.
+Nothing to change in configuration file.

+   2. If you are not using ENV variables provide configuration option values as follows:

+    WavelabsClientApi.configure do |config|
+      config.api_host_url = "your API server url"
+      config.client_key = "your client key"
+      config.client_secret = "ypur client secret"
+    end

 ## Usage

- After installing the gem you can create your own controllers & use the Core module class methods to comminicate Wavelabs Server API.
+ After installing the gem & configuration file you can create your own controllers & use the Core module class methods to comminicate Wavelabs Server API.
 To use this wrapper first you need to add following environment(ENV) variables in your rails aplication:

     ### WaveLabs Server Details
     ENV['API_HOST_URL']  = 'http://111.93.2.105:8080/starter-app-rest-grails'
-    ENV['API_CLIENT_ID'] = 'my-client'
+    ENV['API_CLIENT_KEY'] = 'my-client'
     ENV['API_CLIENT_SECRET'] = '$2a$10$R.b4bFfMN1a.fRptqpF.yelctUYOrVtqGnjSc4J8A1bhO03Qyz3Aa'

     ### Social Login Details